LarsGrevelink/php-simple-jwt/README.md

 // > true
 ```

-All date related parameters in the blueprints are relative to the current time on the system.
+All date-related parameters in the blueprints are treated relative to the current time on the system.

 ## Signing & verifying